fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_security_policysort.html.markdown

 ---

 # fortios_firewall_security_policysort
-Resource to sort firewall security policies by policyid, in ascending or descending order.
+Resource to sort firewall security policies by policyid or policy name, in ascending or descending order.

 ## Example Usage